ScreenPyHQ/screenpy_adapter_allure/README.md

 Installation
 ------------
-    pip install screenpy_selenium
+    pip install screenpy_adapter_allure

 or

-    pip install screenpy[selenium]
+    pip install screenpy[allure]

 Documentation
 ----------
-Please check out the [Read The Docs documentation](https://screenpy-selenium-docs.readthedocs.io/en/latest/) for the latest information about this module!
+Please check out the [Read The Docs documentation](https://screenpy-adapter-allure-docs.readthedocs.io/en/latest/) for the latest information about this module!

 You can also read the [ScreenPy Docs](https://screenpy-docs.readthedocs.io/en/latest/) for more information about ScreenPy in general.